-Goods and services tax return For help in competing this return go to www.ird.govt.nz (keyword: IR375)
+Goods and services tax return

+For help in completing this return go to www.ird.govt.nz (keyword: IR375)
-GST 103B

-October 2010

-Registration no. 1
+Registration no.

-Period covered by the return from 2 to
+Period covered by the return

-This return and any payment are due
+Return and payment due

-If your correct postal address for

 If your correct postal address for GST is not shown above, print it in Box 3.
-3) ur correct daytime phone number 4 is no ot shown here, print it in Box 4 Area c ode Pi hone number Part 1 - GST calculation Total sales and income for the period (including GST and any zero-rated supplies) 5 \$ Zero-rated supplies included in Box 5 6 🕽 \$ Goods and services tax on your sales Subtract Box 6 from Box 5 and enter the difference here 7 \$ and income Multiply the amount in Box 7 by three (3) and then divide by twenty-three (23) 8 \$ Adjustments from your calculation sheet 9) \$ Add Box 8 and Box 9.
-This is your total GST collected on sales and income 10 \$ Goods and services tax on your purchases and expenses Total purchases and expenses (including GST) for which tax invoicing requirements have been met-excluding any imported goods 11)\$ Multiply the amount in Box 11 by three (3) and then divide by twenty-three (23) 12 \$ Credit adjustments from your calculation sheet 13)\$ Add Box 12 and Box 13.
-This is your total GST credit for purchases and expenses 14 \$ Print the difference between Box 10 and Box 14 here 15)\$ If Box 14 is larger than Bo If Box 10 is larger than Bo , (Tick one) Refund GST to pay
+If your correct daytime phone number is not shown here, print it in Box 4.
+Part 1 -Total sales and income for the period \$ (including GST and any zero-rated supplies) GST calculation \$ Zero-rated supplies included in Box 5 Subtract Box 6 from Box 5 and enter the difference here Goods and services \$ tax on your sales Multiply the amount in Box 7 by three (3) and then divide by twenty-three (23) and income \$ Adjustments from your calculation sheet \$ Add Box 8 and Box 9.
+This is your total GST \$ 10 collected on sales and income Total purchases and expenses (including Goods and services GST) for which tax invoicing requirements have been met-excluding any imported goods \$ tax on your purchases and expenses Multiply the amount in Box 11 by three (3) and then divide by twenty-three (23) Credit adjustments from your calculation sheet \$ Add Box 12 and Box 13.
+This is your total GST credit for purchases and expenses \$ Print the difference between Box 10 and \$ 15 If Box 14 is larger than Box 10 the difference is your GST refund Refund If Box 10 is larger than Box 14 the difference is GST to pay GST to pay